gchure/phd/docs/src/frontmatter/acknowledgements.md

 Biology of the Cell course in 2018.
 During this time, I met dozens of graduate students, professors, post docs, research technicians, and more who have all helped me develop as a scientist and educator.
-In no particular order, I would like to Celine Aklelmide, George Bell, Ambika Nadkarni, Damien Dudka, Cat Triandifiliou, Mason Kamb, Lizzy Mueller, Chandrima Patra, Miranda Hunter, Kyle Naughton, Cayla Jewett, Emily Meltzer, Roya Huang, Charlotte Strankvist, Simon Alamos, Sean McInally, Karna Gowda, Alina Guna, Nalin Ratinyake, Joe Brzostowski, Carolynn Ott, Steven Wilbert, Ana Gayek, Wallace Marshall, and all of those who have passed through the halls of Loeb Lab with me for forging so many great memories.
+In no particular order, I would like to Celine Alkelmade, George Bell, Ambika Nadkarni, Damien Dudka, Cat Triandafillou, Mason Kamb, Lizzy Mueller, Chandrima Patra, Miranda Hunter, Kyle Naughton, Cayla Jewett, Emily Meltzer, Roya Huang, Charlotte Strandkvist, Simon Alamos, Sean McInally, Karna Gowda, Alina Guna, Nalin Ratinyake, Joe Brzostowski, Carolynn Ott, Steven Wilbert, Ana Gayek, Wallace Marshall, and all of those who have passed through the halls of Loeb Lab with me for forging so many great memories.
 During these courses, I had the